devJuanS/frontend-mentor/time-tracking-dashboard/README.md

 - How to create a web component.
 In the articles from [Chris Ferdinandi](https://gomakethings.com/about/) and [Melike Kavcıoğlu](https://mellowdevs.medium.com/) cited under [Useful resources](#useful-resources) section, I found the necessary instructions to create a web component with vanilla JS that help me to code my first task card component to use in this challenge.

-- How to import a component in a project in vanilla JavaScript when using Vite.
+- How to import a component in a vanilla JavaScript project when using Vite.
 Thanks to [@AlexMercedCoder](https://www.alexmercedcoder.dev/) because with its video [AM Coder - Using Native Web Components with Vite (The New Hot Bundler in Town)](https://www.youtube.com/watch?v=AvAv-ObQWg4) I could resolve this doubt.
 The way to import a component in vanilla JS is adding this line in the main script JS (main.js in the case of this challenge):
   ```js
   import './src/components/task-card';
   ```